NC22/Volna42BW-Tools/README.md

 # Volna42-Tools
-Addition tools, related to Volna42 project (Font generator, 1-bit icons editor, web-interface related data minifier)
+Addition tools, related to <a href="https://42volna.ru/">Volna 42 BW</a> project of weather station

 # Tools for working with 1-bit Graphics